 How to add a new branch to be indexed

-If you choose to index only concrete branches, go to the configuration page.
+If you only index concrete branches, go to the configuration page.
 Key in a branch name in the Branches column of a row with the configuration of the target repo.

-issuesWithCommitCount(number) - is the JQL function that allows to narrow down the issue search result by limiting the number of commits associated with an issue.
+issuesWithCommitCount(number) - is the JQL function that narrows down the Jira issue search result by limiting the number of commits associated with an issue.

-If you want a commit to be displayed on an issue tab, you should specify the issue key in the commit message.
-E.g. make a commit with the message "fixes TST-123: a new implementation of hashCode", where TST-123 is the issue key.
-Message can contain more than one issue key, in this case, a commit in will be displayed on the tab of every mentioned issue.
+If you want a git commit displayed on an issue tab, you should specify the issue key in the commit message.
+For E.g. make a commit with the message "fixes TST-123: a new implementation of hashCode", where TST-123 is the issue key.
+Message can contain more than one issue key; in this case, a commit will be displayed on the tab of every mentioned issue.

-From version 3.04.01 Jigit supports smart commits for transitions.
-This means if you mention the status in form #in-progress (hash, no spaces and dashes are important) the issue will be transitioned to the status
+Since version 3.04.01, Jigit has supported smart commits for transitions.
+If you write the commit message in the form #in-progress (hash, no spaces and dashes are important), the issue will be transitioned to the status

 Project whitelist and blacklist

-In the global settings, it is possible to have a comma-separated list of projects where the Jigit Tab is visible (whitelist, no projects means - available everywhere).
-There is a list of the projects to hide the Jigit Tab as well - no projects means - available everywhere.
+In the global settings, it is possible to select projects where the Jigit Tab is visible (whitelist, no projects means - available everywhere).
+There is a list of the projects to hide in the Jigit Tab as well - no projects means - available everywhere.

-Restrict URL where the Jigit can connect with
+Restrict the URL where the Jigit can connect with

 By default, all URLs are allowed, but the Jira administrator can use

-jira-jigit-plugin.url.pattern environment variable to set the URL pattern which is used to restrict the URL entered for all new rules.
+jira-jigit-plugin.url.pattern environment variable to set the URL pattern, which restricts the URL entered for all new rules.